 Got Medicare Questions?
 Are you turning 65 soon?
 The Office for the Aging offers complimentary monthly classes to help you make sense of Medicare.
 Here you will learn how to determine whether the plan you are considering will give you peace of mind or potential headaches.
 You’ll learn about how Part D drug plans work and whether EPIC co-pay assistance is an option for you.
 If your income is limited, we’ll provide information about programs to help pay for your insurance coverage, as well as a listing of the free and low cost preventive care under Medicare.
 All classes will be held in the basement training room of the Cayuga County Office Building.
 The current schedule is: is: Feb 3rd, 2-4pm & Mar 11, 1-3pm. .
 Check The Citizen and the Cayuga County Office for the Aging’s Senior News & Views for the details.
 Registration is required.
 For more information or to register, please call the Cayuga County Office for the Aging at 315-253-1226, or visit our website at www.cayugacounty.us/aging under the News & Activities section.

-At the Cortland LGBTQ Resource Center: Fall GSA (Gender & Sexuality Alliance), Every Wednesday from 3-5 pm, Open to all students grades 7-12.
+At the Cortland LGBTQ Resource Center: GSA (Gender & Sexuality Alliance), Every Wednesday from 3-5 pm, Open to all students grades 7-12.
 Join us for weekly discussions, crafts, and more.
-Socialize with your peers and get a break from your normal routine. *We will not be meeting on Christmas or New Years Day.
+Socialize with your peers and get a break from your normal routine.
 GEAR Teens (Gender Expression and Revolution) meets the first Thursday of each month at 6 pm; GEAR Adults meets on the last Thursday, 6 - 8 pm.
 Men's group 3rd Wednesday, 6-8 pm.
-Women's Book group and Youth group will not meet in December.
+Women's Book group third Thursday, 12-1:30, Youth group 4th Monday, 5:30 - 7:30 pm not meet in December.
 The Cortland LGBTQ Center is located at 165 Main Street.
 For more info visit the web site here.

 Queer Church is held on the 2nd and 4th Sunday, 5 pm, at the Interfaith Center, 7 Calvert St. in Cortland.
 Services speak to a variety of faith perspectives and uplift queer identities.